cdot/HSAC/sensors/README.md

 # Sensors

-The application in this directory is designed to be run as a service on a Raspberry Pi with DHT11 and DS18B20 sensors attached to GPIO.
+The application in this directory runs an ultra-light web server on a Raspberry Pi with DHT11 and DS18B20 sensors attached to GPIO.

-The service polls the sensors according to a predefined schedule and appends the samples to a file on a WebDAV server.
+On receipt of an AJAX request the server reads a sensor and reports the value read.

 The pinout for the sensors is as shown in `RPi pinout.svg`

+# Hardware Configuration

 The Pi is designed to be run headless (without an attached monitor).
 It can be initially configured via USB and SSH by following: